samchon/framework/README.md

 When you need a cloud system, then take a System Template named [Cloud Service](https://github.com/samchon/framework/wiki/TypeScript-Templates-Cloud_Service).
 When you need a distributed processings system, then take the [Distributed System](https://github.com/samchon/framework/wiki/TypeScript-Templates-Distributed-System).
 If you should implement a specific network system and the network system will be used repeatedly, then **modulize** it to be one of the **System Templates**.

-Below **System Templates** are basically provided in Samcho Framework:
+Below **System Templates** are basically provided in the Samchon Framework:

   - [Cloud Service](https://github.com/samchon/framework/wiki/TypeScript-Templates-Cloud_Service): Cloud Server Template
   - [External System](https://github.com/samchon/framework/wiki/TypeScript-Templates-External-System): A template for 1: N composite relationship's network system.